 CBCS is primarily a community-based service delivered in member's natural setting with exceptions for office-based settings when desired or requested by the member or through some other exception as documented in the member record.
 When preferred, office-based services are permitted, but shall not be the primary mode of service delivery.
-For minors under the age of 18, the member's natural setting will include, but is not limited to, a family or foster family home, school, or a group home where the minor currently resides.
+For youth, the member's natural setting will include, but is not limited to, a family or foster family home, school, or a group home where the youth currently resides.